2024 Ukrainian Cup final: Shakhtar Donetsk

-As a Premier League team, Shakhtar Donetsk started in the Round of 16, they were drawn away to Veres Rivne and won 3-0 at the Avanhard Stadium in Rivne thanks to goals from Kashchuk, Bondarenko and Ocheretko.
-In the Quarter-finals, they were drawn against Viktoriya Sumy and won 3-0 at the Livyi Bereh in Hnidyn with goals from Nazaryna, Zubkov and Rakitskyi.
-In the Semi-Finals, they were drawn to Chornomorets Odesa and won 4-1 at Arena Lviv thanks to goals from Sikan, Bondarenko (penalty) and a brace from Sudakov.
+As a Premier League team, Shakhtar Donetsk started in the Round of 16, they were drawn away to Veres Rivne and won 3–0 at the Avanhard Stadium in Rivne thanks to goals from Kashchuk, Bondarenko and Ocheretko.
+In the Quarter-finals, they were drawn against Viktoriya Sumy and won 3–0 at the Livyi Bereh in Hnidyn with goals from Nazaryna, Zubkov and Rakitskyi.
+In the Semi-Finals, they were drawn to Chornomorets Odesa and won 4–1 at Arena Lviv thanks to goals from Sikan, Bondarenko (penalty) and a brace from Sudakov.

 Previous encounters

-Both clubs exist since the Soviet times, but they never played each other in official games (domestic league, national cup) with Shakhtar playing at the top tier and Vorskla (earlier as Kolos) at the third tier of the All-Union football competitions.
+Both clubs have existed since Soviet times, but they have never played each other in official games (domestic league, national cup), with Shakhtar playing in the top tier and Vorskla (formerly Kolos) in the third tier of the All-Union football competitions.

-Following dissolution of the Soviet Union, a matchup of these teams became more regular.
-While Vorskla is recognized as an obvious underdog, it is considered as not an easy opponent for the miners.
-Within the Ukrainian Cup, both teams met 9 times with 6 matches played at quarterfinals stage.
+Following the dissolution of the Soviet Union, these teams faced each other more frequently.
+While Vorskla is recognized as an obvious underdog, it is considered not an easy opponent for the miners.
+Within the Ukrainian Cup, both teams met 9 times, with 6 matches played at the quarterfinal stage.
 Vorskla was victorious twice, while Shakhtar has 5 wins.
-However, this is their second final and in the last one between them, in 2009, Vorskla gained its only national trophy thus far.
+However, this is their second final, and in the last final between them, which took place in 2009, Vorskla gained its only national trophy thus far.

-This was also the second final for the Vorskla's manager Serhiy Dolhanskyi who in 2009 as a captain and goalkeeper of Vorskla won the cup already in the role of a player in the Vorskla–Shakhtar final.
+This was also the second final for the Vorskla manager Serhiy Dolhanskyi, who, in 2009, as a captain and goalkeeper of Vorskla, won the cup already in the role of a player in the Vorskla–Shakhtar final.